AdrienneGast/BearDepredation/FR-IT/README.md

     "code_12"  = '321' OR
     "code_12" ='333'
      ```
-    2. Rasterize the shapefile at 20m resolution (QGis gdal::rasterize, EPSG+3035/ETRS LAEA)
+    2. Rasterize the shapefile at 20m resolution and clip it for PYR large area (raster_base.tif) (QGis gdal::rasterize, EPSG+3035/ETRS LAEA)
-    3. Cut the raster to the extent of raster_base (please see script Grassland.R)
-    4. Put right number 0/1 for non grass/grass into the raster (please see script Grassland.R)

-2. Add to the raster CLC12 grassland at 20m the copernicus grassland cover raster at 20m
+    3. Add to the raster CLC12 grassland at 20m the copernicus grassland cover raster at 20m
     * get copernicus grassland at
-    * merge the 2 rasters
+    Merge the 2 rasters of grassland **RASTER GRASSLAND CLC (231,321,333) AND COPERNICUS**

 2. **Bare rocks land cover**
     1. From https://overpass-turbo.eu/